commontoolsinc/labs/scripts/dummy_data/README.md

 This happens if you read a placeholder that was in multi-mode (which puts your result in multi-mode), or if you use a special operator on the placeholder reference to put it into multi mode.

-The main way to put a placeholder into multi mode is to use the `multi` directive in your prompt, like this: `Here is the schema: ${schema|multi}`.
+The main way to put a placeholder into multi mode is to use the `split` directive in your prompt, like this: `Here is the schema: ${schema|split}`.
 This will load up the value at schema according to the rules, and then split it so the prompt is run once per non-empty line in the schema input.
 The output for each line will be named on the content of that line.
 Downstream templates that rely on that output will be in multi-mode by default.

 ## Caching